JerryJohnThomas/noteon/readme.md

    - [ ] Develop user authentication and authorization system
    - [ ] Create data storage and retrieval system
    - [ ] Implement data synchronization mechanism
+   - [ ] Structure the data in a way that is easy to query and update

 - [ ] 3.
 Cross-Platform Sync
    - [ ] Develop real-time synchronization between mobile and web versions